Help Move Children out of Orphanages in Nepal

 In Nepal, there are an estimated 13,000 orphans as a result of HIV.
 Since there is little education about HIV/AIDS in Nepal, many of these children are left behind and forced to live a life on the streets.
 As a result of their circumstances, they are without care or protection and have no access to basic necessities, education or medical care.

 With BTO’s expanding efforts in Nepal, we are working together with Star Children and Sano Paila, to help find solutions for these children so they can develop to their full potential.

-Deepa is around 6 or 7 years old.
-When our in-country partner Sano Paila found her she was living with her mother who suffers from severe mental illness.
-Unable to care for her child, Deepa had been left to look after herself.
-She was suffering profoundly.After much planning and consultation with government organisations and local...Read more
+When we met Deepa she was around 6 years old.
+She was living with her mother who suffers from severe mental illness.
+Unable to care for her child, Deepa had been left to care for herself.
+As you would imagine, she was suffering profoundly.Read more